-The instructor retains the right to modify the course syllabus for any reason throughout the semester provided that, a.
-Fair and adequate notice is given to enrolled students either in class, by e-mail, in writing, or through online publishing;
+The instructor retains the right to modify the course syllabus for any reason throughout the semester provided that,

-b.
-Modifications to the syllabus are not arbitrary and capricious, and;

-c.
-Students are not unfairly disadvantaged by mid-semester changes to grading standards, attendance standards, or performance measures.
+- Fair and adequate notice is given to enrolled students either in class, by e-mail, in writing, or through online publishing; - Modifications to the syllabus are not arbitrary and b. capricious, and; - Students are not unfairly disadvantaged by mid-semester changes to grading standards, attendance standards, or performance measures.